Editorial Standards

 - Line 14a, enter total distributions from all HSAs, match box 1 of every 1099‑SA.
 If you used an HSA debit card, those swipes are included.

-- Line 14b, enter rollovers and timely withdrawals of excess contributions, including related earnings, that you removed by the return due date.
+- Line 14b, enter rollovers and timely withdrawals of excess contributions, including related earnings, that you removed by the return due date (excess contributions left in the HSA past that date trigger a 6 percent excise tax on Form 5329 each year they remain).

 - Line 14c, compute net distributions.